 This year I wanted to have a woodland theme for my Christmas decor.
 I know that making candlesticks from logs has been done before, what hasn't, but this was the first time for me.

-We have a couple of wood piles from trees that were cut down on the property.
+We have a couple of woodpiles from trees that were cut down on the property.
 I tried to pick out the nicest looking round logs that were on the thinner side.

 It's great to be able to use natural materials from your property to decorate your home.
 One project I have been loving lately is making my own grapevine wreaths.
 They look so pretty and it puts that invasive irritating vine to good use.

 This was a team effort.
 My husband did a lot of the heavy work, but I know many of you ladies out there could easily pull this off.
 First, he cut the logs on one side to make them square.
 Then I showed him how long to make each piece.
 Boy was that sawdust messy!
 I decided I would probably need about nine good size pieces for our dining room table.

 Next, we went to the basement and put each piece in a vice.
 You could have someone else hold it but a vice is a perfect tool for keeping the log still while you drill.